 When Mary is away, Ephraim and Esther always take care to reassure her that the Plymouth house is functioning perfectly well in her absence.
 They understand her anxieties at being away from home and leaving her husband, son, and daughter to fend for themselves, and emphasize that they are handling the situation and that she should focus on her trip.
-The letters have to walk a fine line, assuring her that she is not urgently needed while also communicating how much she is missed.
-During this time, they lived at Sarah Plympton’s house on Leyden Street, referred to as “Mrs. P.” in this letter.
+Ephraim’s letter, which includes a brief note from Esther, has to walk a fine line, assuring her that she is not urgently needed while also communicating how much she is missed.
+During this time, they lived at on Leyden Street; Ephraim refers to their landlady as “Mrs. P.” in this letter.

 Plymouth, Ma.
 Sun. noon.
 Sept.
 13. 1856.

 Dear Mary, I have not writen you before this week as we thot you might possibly appear Saturday evening.

 We get along nicely —Mrs. P. thinks occasionly (I suppose) that the good lady is missing—though we don’t know that there is difference enough to talk or even think about.
 You was very kind to write me again so soon & tomorrow (Monday) we hope to hear again.